Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/coleipframewndex-class.md

 ### <a name="remarks"></a>Poznámky

-Pomocí této funkce lze zadat nový stav Docker pro podokna, která patří do `COleIPFrameWndEx` objektu.
+Pomocí této funkce lze zadat nový stav ukotvení pro podoken, která patří do objektu `COleIPFrameWndEx`.

 ##  <a name="setuptoolbarmenu"></a>COleIPFrameWndEx::SetupToolbarMenu